Zaid323918/Fake-News-Image-Recognition/README.md

 * The NYT API has a limit on the number of calls that can be made every minute so allow a few moments between testing different images.
 If too many calls are made, you will recieve a 500 error.
 Simply restart the website and wait a few moments before submitting another image.
 * This code will only work for articles that are from the New York Times.
 APIs for other news sites could be added in the future.
 * If the image of the article has miscellaneous information at the bottom, it may cause issues for the NYT API.

+### Proposal
+We detailed our solution in a short research proposal utilizing IEEE's conference paper format.
+Included in it are the reasons for developing our solution as well as a quick rundown of the various components included in our project.